ClassOrg-Data-Sci-F2024/Context-Word-Embeddings/project_todo.md

 full analysis:
 - Combine whatever files I choose, all 22
-- Run the text2vec package over the combined dataset with the full target word list
+- Run the `tcm` or `dtm` function over the combined dataset with a sample of words
+- Do it with the full target word list
 - Analyze the results!
+- Create a 2D map of the results?
+How else can I get the words with the highest cosine similarity to the target words displayed at the same time?
+- Sort the outcome words by K-Band
+- Try analysis[here](https://cran.r-project.org/web/packages/word2vec/word2vec.pdf) with `word2vec` as well (dense CBOW and skip-gram)

 done